Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Plan on adding this beauty to your shady or semi-shady garden.
 It will grow in full sun, but the leaves tend to get scorched and you will need to water often to maintain the moist soil that it prefers.
 Choose a site that is either full shade or only gets sun in the mornings.

 Siberian bugloss is not fussy about soil pH, but it does need rich, moist soil.
-Plan on adding a lot of compost and even using it as a mulch to keep your plant happy.
+You will need to add a lot of compost and even using it as a mulch to keep your plant happy.
 A thick 2 – 3 inch layer of any kind of organic mulch will help keep the soil moist.
 There is no need to add fertilizer to this plant.

 After blooming, the older leaves may get a little tattered looking.
 Prune those away which will encourage growth of new leaves.
 In the fall, the leaves will die, but don’t remove them.
 They are needed to protect the crown of the plant through the winter.
 Once the new growth starts to appear in the spring, you can finally prune away the old, dead foliage from the previous year.